GavinBRichards/SimpleFormComponent/README.md

-A simple form with an email upon submission.
+A simple form with an email upon submission hosted by formspree.io.

+Animations are built with GSAP.